Oriented Grassmannian Bundle, Normal Curvature Reduction, and Persistent Homology

 there are homotopy equivalences

 which completes the proof. \end{proof}

-\begin{remark} Theorem~\ref{principal_curvature} together with Remark~\ref{II_decrease} suggests that, for suitable choices of $c>0$, the directions with large normal curvature are damped so that $\|\mathbf{II}_c\|_2$ can decrease relative to $\mathrm{vol}_c(M)$.
+\begin{remark} Theorem~\ref{principal_curvature} together with Remark~\ref{II_decrease} suggests that, for suitable choices of $c>0$, the directions with large normal curvature are damped so that $\|\mathbf{II}_c\|_2$ can decrease relative to $\mathrm{vol}_c(M)$ under the embedding of $M$ into $\mathbb{R}^D \times \mathbf{Gr}_c(D,d)$.
 In view of Theorem~\ref{length_barcodes}, this suggests that for such $c$ the first term in the lower bound for $T$ can become larger relative to the volume, compared to the Euclidean metric. \end{remark}

 \begin{remark} Theorem~\ref{normalized_bottleneck} shows that, in the case for which the reach of an orientable hypersurface $M \subset \mathbb{R}^D$ is realized by a bottleneck, the distance between such bottleneck pairs normalized by the volume grows.
 According to Lemma~\ref{normal_bundle}, there is no direct relation between $L_c(M)$ and $L_c'(M)$ in general, since the normal directions at $p \in M$ may tilt when $M$ is embedded into $\mathbb{R}^D \times \mathbf{Gr}_c^+(D,d)$.
 However, Lemma~\ref{normal_bundle} also implies that this tilting is controlled by $c \|\mathbf{II}\|_{\operatorname{HS}}$.
-Thus, when $c \|\mathbf{II}\|_{\operatorname{HS}}$ is small, the normals are only slightly tilted and it is reasonable to expect $L_c(M)$ and $L_c'(M)$ to be close to each other, so that the bound for the width of bottlenecks of the hypersurface $M$ from Theorem~\ref{normalized_bottleneck} remains valid as resolving such neck structures under this embedding. \end{remark}
+Thus, when $c \|\mathbf{II}\|_{\operatorname{HS}}$ is small, the normals are only slightly tilted and it is reasonable to expect $L_c(M)$ and $L_c'(M)$ to be close to each other.
+Thus, the bound for the width of bottlenecks of the hypersurface $M$ from Theorem~\ref{normalized_bottleneck} remains valid as resolving such neck structures under this embedding. \end{remark}

 \begin{remark} We provide a range of radii $r$ where the ambient Čech complex is homotopy equivalent to the underlying manifold $M$, according to Theorem~\ref{grad_flow}.
-By Theorem~\ref{niyogi_cutlocus}, the same conclusion holds for the ambient Vietoris--Rips complexes $\mathrm{VR}(\mathbf{Y}, \mathbb{R}^D \times \mathbf{Gr}_c^+(D,d); r)$ for any sufficiently dense subset $\mathbf{Y} \subset M$. \end{remark}
+By Theorem~\ref{niyogi_cutlocus}, the same conclusion holds for the ambient Vietoris--Rips complexes $\mathrm{VR}(\mathbf{Y}, \mathbb{R}^D \times \mathbf{Gr}_c^+(D,d); r)$ for any finite dense subset $\mathbf{Y} \subset M$. \end{remark}